nolim1t/nolim1t.github.io/_drafts/enter-the-matrix.md

 The default configuration seems to omit public registrations, but I think I'll keep the instance private.
 Public requires more admining and care.

 To register a user, use the [```register_new_matrix_user(1)```](https://manpages.debian.org/testing/matrix-synapse/register_new_matrix_user.1.en.html) command.

+## Final Crosscheck

+Try to join your instance and then start chatting away.
+You may also find me on [my own matrix channel](https://matrix.to/#/%23thebarrenschat:matrix.nolim1t.co) which you can ask questions.
+I'll keep it unmoderated (post whatever conspiracy theories about COVID / Vaccines / 9-11 / etc, I don't care.).
+As long as you don't post scams / HYIP / MLM / Shitcoins, will keep the post.